xrlin/qart-web/README.md

 For example

 ```
-# suggest run in linux x86 system.
+# Suppose running in linux x86 system.
 Windows, osx's executable file also contains in the zip file.
 server_amd64_linux -serve-static true
 ```